All your questions answered!

 This would be done very sensitively and after a discussion with you first.

 Can I adopt if I have pets?

 Often children love animals so in most cases this wouldn’t be a problem.
-All dogs are subject to a ‘dog assessment’ to ensure they pose no risk to the child.
+All dogs are subject to a ‘dog assessment’ (which you will need to fund) to ensure they pose no risk to the child.
 There are certain breeds of dog that would prevent an adoption enquiry from proceeding.
 Other pets are subject to a pet assessment questionnaire to help us to assess any potential risk to a child.

 How long does the application process take?

 From the point of submitting your Registration of Interest, we aim to approve you as an adopter within six months.
 If there are any delays, such as delays with medicals, checks, etc - we will keep you up to date.
 There are certain tasks you will be asked to complete and the timeliness of these can impact on the overall timescale of your application.